 How do students apply for the program?

 Application is by invitation only.
-We invite students to apply based on their scores on the SAT or ACT exam or their nomination by a Chief State School Officer, the year of their graduation from high school, and whether they are U.S. Citizens or Legal Permanent U.S. Residents.
-Students who qualify will automatically receive applications in January of 2015.
-Students who were not U.S. citizens or Legal Permanent U.S. Residents on the day they took SAT or ACT exam but will be U.S. citizens or Legal Permanent U.S. Residents by the application due date, or who requested that The College Board or ACT not release their scores to outside entities, should contact the U.S. Presidential Scholars Program at (319) 688-4345 to ensure their scores are considered in the determination of the candidate pool.
+We invite students to apply based on their scores on the SAT or ACT exam or their nomination by a Chief State School Officer or nomination from one of our partner recognition organizations, the year of their graduation from high school, and whether they are U.S. Citizens or Legal Permanent U.S. Residents.
+Students who qualify will automatically receive applications in January of 2016.
+Students who were not U.S. citizens or Legal Permanent U.S. Residents on the day they took SAT or ACT exam but will be U.S. citizens or Legal Permanent U.S. Residents by the application due date, or who requested that The College Board or ACT not release their scores to outside entities, should contact the U.S. Presidential Scholars Program at 507-931-8345 to ensure their scores are considered in the determination of the candidate pool.

 Is this a Scholarship Program?

 No, the U.S. Presidential Scholars Program is a recognition program.
 Students chosen as U.S. Presidential Scholars receive an expense-paid trip to Washington, D. C. in June and the U.S. Presidential Scholars medallion at a ceremony sponsored by the White House, in commemoration of their achievements.
 During their visit to Washington, Scholars have access to important national and international figures, including government officials, educators, authors, musicians, scientists and other accomplished people.
-Scholars are provided opportunities to: wrestle with issues that concern America and the world; participate in volunteer activities such as community service, to benefit those in need and make a difference in our Nation's Capital; attend recitals, receptions and ceremonies held in their honor; and visit area museums and monuments.
+Scholars are provided opportunities to: wrestle with issues that concern America and the world; attend recitals, receptions and ceremonies held in their honor; and visit area museums and monuments.
 But perhaps the greatest benefit to the Scholars, and the one they most often remark on, is the chance to exchange ideas with similarly motivated and accomplished peers, and to forge friendships that last a lifetime.
 The following comment from a recent Scholar captures the intent of the national recognition events: "You can't imagine how much it has meant to me to be a part of the U.S. Presidential Scholars family.
 The ... support I felt from my country during Recognition Program strengthened my drive to serve and to make the world a better place.
 The officials we met spoke so often [about our] being the nation's future, that I felt they were entrusting us with the country, and saying, 'Take good care of it.'"

 How do I apply to be a U.S. Presidential Scholar in the Arts?

 YoungArts™, the core program of The National YoungArts Foundation (YoungArts), nominates up to 60 candidates for consideration as U.S. Presidential Scholars in the Arts following participation in YoungArts™ week.
 If you are interested in applying to the YoungArts™ program, contact YoungArts™ directly at 1-800-970-ARTS, INFO@youngarts.org or www.youngarts.org.
-The registration deadline for the 2014-2015 program year is October 17, 2014.TOP
+The registration deadline for the 2015-2016 program year is October 16, 2015.

 I'm not a U.S. Citizen or Legal Permanent U.S. Resident.